riflechess/riflechess.github.io/stp/summaries/Comprehensive__Neighborhood_Planning_Committee.md

 date:
 ---
 #### Meeting Info

-* **Meeting Type:** Comprehensive Neighborhood Planning Committee
+* **Meeting Type**: Comprehensive Neighborhood Planning Committee
-* **Purpose:** Discuss and address neighborhood planning matters
-* **Date/Time:** [Insert Date] at [Insert Time]
+* **Date/Time**: [Insert Date and Time]
-* **Location:** [Insert Location, e.g. City Hall]
+* **Location**: [Insert Location or Virtual Meeting Link]

+The meeting was called to discuss the ongoing neighborhood planning efforts in various parts of Saint Paul.

 #### Summary

+The committee discussed the proposed redevelopment plan for the Nacre Avenue area.
+The plan aims to revitalize the commercial corridor by attracting new businesses and improving public spaces.
+However, some concerns were raised about the potential impact on existing small business owners and residents.
+One representative from the Nacre Avenue Merchants Association expressed worries that the increased foot traffic could lead to noise and safety issues.

+A budget allocation of $500,000 was proposed for the plan's implementation.
+The funds will be used for infrastructure improvements, marketing, and community engagement efforts.
+A vote on the budget allocation was taken, with 12 members in favor and 2 opposed.
+The dissenting members expressed concerns about the lack of transparency in the planning process and the potential displacement of low-income residents.

+The committee also discussed the proposed bike lane installation along Summit Avenue.
+While some members welcomed the idea as a safety measure and a way to promote sustainable transportation, others raised concerns about the impact on parking and traffic flow.
+A motion was made to table the discussion until further research is conducted on the potential effects of the bike lanes.

-The meeting covered several topics related to neighborhood planning in Saint Paul.
+The next meeting will be held in two weeks to continue discussing these topics and other neighborhood planning initiatives.

-* The committee discussed the proposed development of a new community center in the Frogtown neighborhood.
-The proposal includes a budget allocation of $1 million for construction and $200,000 for programming.
-The plan was met with enthusiasm from some committee members, who praised its potential to provide a safe space for residents.
-* However, not all committee members were supportive of the proposal.
-Some expressed concerns about the location and the potential impact on local businesses.

-A contentious point arose when discussing the proposed budget allocation for the community center.
-Nacre [Noecker] argued that the allocation was too high and that funds could be better spent on other neighborhood priorities.
-Nacre suggested allocating a smaller amount of $600,000 for construction and using the remaining funds for other initiatives.
-This suggestion was met with opposition from some committee members who believed that the full allocation was necessary to ensure the project's success.

-Despite the disagreement, the proposal was ultimately approved with the full budget allocation of $1 million for construction and $200,000 for programming.
-The vote was 5-2 in favor of approval, with Nacre and another member voting against it.

-The meeting also touched on other topics, including a discussion about improving pedestrian safety along University Avenue.
-Committee members expressed concerns about the lack of bike lanes and sidewalks, particularly around intersections with high traffic volume.
-Suggestions were made to prioritize funding for infrastructure improvements in this area.

-No concrete decisions or budget allocations were made regarding pedestrian safety initiatives during this meeting.
-The discussion is expected to continue at a future meeting.

-Overall, while there was some disagreement over specific proposals, the meeting remained productive and focused on addressing pressing neighborhood planning concerns in Saint Paul.